Igor Ursov: Biography

 In 1989, Igor Ursov provided assistance in Ulaanbaatar Medical University, Mongolia.
-He was consequentially awarded with an honorary membership of the society phthisiologists of Mongolia.
+He was consequentially awarded with an honorary membership of the society physiologists of Mongolia.

+The scientist died on June 20, 2002, and was buried at the Zayeltsovskoye Cemetery.

 Scientific work

 In 1964 Ursov wrote his thesis for Candidate of Medical Sciences degree, entitled "Repeated x-ray screenings in Klin city and Klin territory of Moscow Region".
-In 1973 he obtained the Doctor of Medical Science, writing his thesis on the "organizational and epidemiological bases of the tuberculosis elimination.": he became a professor in 1978.
+In 1973 he obtained the Doctor of Medical Science, writing his thesis on the "organizational and epidemiological bases of the tuberculosis elimination."
+He became a professor in 1978.
 In 1986, he was selected as a Corresponding Member of the USSR Academy of Medical Sciences.
 At the academy, he worked on many projects, such as the study of the relationship of tuberculosis in humans and farm animals in Siberia, the use of intravenous bactericidal anti-tuberculosis therapy, and the use of artificial pneumothorax and pneumoperitoneum to cure tuberculosis.